adelinewang679/CMCV_FA18/documents/design-journey.md

   - Gallery

 - **Content** (List all the content corresponding to main navigation and sub-categories.)
-  - *Home*: This page will display a photo of the team, ;
+  - *Home*: This page will showcase a photo of the team, a brief intro of the team, The contact info of the president, and lastly notable achievements.;
-  - *Websites*: showcase all the websites designed by the client, with thumbnail images and a brief description for each design;
-  - *Mobile Apps*: showcase all the mobile apps designed by the client, with thumbnail images and a brief description for each design;
+  - *Roster*: This page will showcase all of the team members.
+This includes their photo, name, height, year, and position.
+It will also highlight those who are in leadership positions ;
-  - *Tablets*: showcase all the tablet applications designed by the client, with thumbnail images and a brief description for each design;
+  - *Schedule*: This page will showcase the tournament and practice schedule for each season.;
+  - *News*: This page will showcase highlights of past tournaments as well as results.;
+  - *Interest Form*: This page will provide a platform for those interested to contact the team.;
+  - *Gallery*: This page will display more images of the team playing;

 - **Process**
   - Discussed in detail with client about current navigation and what its flaws are.